solana-labs/solana/docs/src/implemented-proposals/staking-rewards.md

 Safecoin's ledger validation design is based on a rotating, stake-weighted selected leader broadcasting transactions in a PoH data structure to validating nodes.
 These nodes, upon receiving the leader's broadcast, have the opportunity to vote on the current state and PoH height by signing a transaction into the PoH stream.

-To become a Safecoin validator, one must deposit/lock-up some amount of SOL in a contract.
-This SOL will not be accessible for a specific time period.
+To become a Safecoin validator, one must deposit/lock-up some amount of SAFE in a contract.
+This SAFE will not be accessible for a specific time period.
 The precise duration of the staking lockup period has not been determined.
 However we can consider three phases of this time for which specific parameters will be necessary:

-- _Warm-up period_: which SOL is deposited and inaccessible to the node,
+- _Warm-up period_: which SAFE is deposited and inaccessible to the node,

   however PoH transaction validation has not begun.
 Most likely on the order of

   days to weeks

-- _Validation period_: a minimum duration for which the deposited SOL will be
+- _Validation period_: a minimum duration for which the deposited SAFE will be

   inaccessible, at risk of slashing \(see slashing rules below\) and earning